root-project/root/tree/ntuple/v7/doc/specifications.md

 | Real32Quant   |      |           |      |        |         |         |          |         |          |         |          |   W   |   W    |

 Possibly available `const` and `volatile` qualifiers of the C++ types are ignored for serialization.
-The default column for serialization is denoted with an asterix.
+The default column for serialization is denoted with an asterisk.
 If the ntuple is stored uncompressed, the default changes from split encoding to non-split encoding where applicable.

 ### Low-precision Floating Points